aisbergg/docker-arch-aur-makepkg/README.md

 > Signature issues

-If you mount a mirrorlist that is not directly tied to the official *ArchLinux* distribution, because it is from *Manjaro* for example, then the Pacman package database and keys in the GPG keychain defer.
-In this case the installation of packages may fail because the signatures could not be validated.
-To solve this problem `SigLevel` in the `pacman.conf` can be set to `SigLevel = Optional TrustAll`.
-You should be beware of the security implications!
-When running the container the `--pacman-update` argument should then be passed along, to update the packages from your custom mirror.
+If you running not an *ArchLinux* distribution, but a distribution that is based on *ArchLinux* like *Manjaro* for example, than you have different maintainer and therefore different keys in the GPG keychain.
+Therefore the installation of packages may fail because the signatures cannot be validated.
+To solve this problem the keyring must be initialized with different set of keys.
+Therefore your keyrings directory (see [Usage](#usage)) must be mounted into the container and then started with the extra argument `--keychain KEYRINGS`, where `KEYRINGS` is a comma seperated list of keyrings located in your keyrings directory.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.